Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/07-lists/page-03.md

 <div class="divider-heading"></div>

-**Unordered lists** are those that which begin with dots, bullets, dashes, or other visual signifiers.
+**Unordered lists** begin with dots, bullets, dashes, or other visual signifiers.
 These lists are great for things like ingredients in a recipe.
 Unordered lists, by default, get a dot in most browsers.

 <table style="width: 75%; margin: auto;">
 <tbody>